Blue Grouse Quill 2020 Releases

 This complex, full-flavoured rosé will pair well with grilled fish, chicken or pizza.

-For the complete portfolio of wines please see the Blue Grouse Estate Winery website.
+For the complete portfolio of wines, please see the Blue Grouse Estate Winery website.

 Expectations for Vintage 2020